-NOTE.
-If the upgrade package included a readme.txt file, read the file before performing the upgrade.
+NOTE If the upgrade package includes a readme.txt file, read the file before performing the upgrade.
 The file contains important information about the firmware release.

 - 2. Insert the USB memory device into a USB port on the PRISM monitor. - 3.
-On the PRISM monitor, select the Settings icon () to open the Settings menu. - 4.
-Select Utilities to open the Utilities submenu. - 5.
+On the PRISM monitor, select the Settings icon (to open the Settings menu. - 4.
+Select Utilities icon to open the Utilities submenu. - 5.
 Select Firmware Upgrade.
 After the USB device has been scanned, the display lists all of the files on the USB device with a .bin file extension. - 6.
-Select the file in the list, and then select Install to start the upgrade.
-(See Figure 76.)
+Select the required file in the list, and then select Install to start the upgrade.
+(See Figure 73.)

-Figure 76: Select the firmware upgrade file
+Figure 73: Select the firmware upgrade file

-7. While the upgrade is in process, a message box appears stating that the firmware installation is in progress.
-(See Figure 77.)
+7. While the upgrade is in process, the message box, as shown in Figure 74, appears stating that the firmware installation is in progress.

 CAUTION.
 Removing the USB device or powering off the instrument before the upgrade is complete can cause upgrade failure.
 To prevent upgrade failure, wait until the Installation Complete message box is displayed before performing these actions.

-NOTE.
 The upgrade may take up to five minutes.

-Figure 77: Upgrade Installation-In-Process message box
+Figure 74: Upgrade Installation In-Process message box